-A. The requested budget should include information for costs related to accomplishing the Research Strategy proposed in the application.
+A. The requested budget should include information for anticipated costs related to accomplishing the Research Strategy proposed in the application.
 Given that the NINDS RPA will generally fold in an investigator’s current research projects, the requested budget should reflect the budgetary needs for the current research.

 Q. Can I request money for equipment in the budget?

 A. Yes.
 You may request money for equipment in the first year and in any subsequent years with appropriate justification.
 Such requests should be accommodated within a budget that is commensurate with the overall NINDS grant support of the laboratory in recent years.
 This is not intended as a mechanism to acquire "big-ticket" items that may be covered under instrument-specific funding opportunities.